jipingw/NuPoP_Fortran/readme.txt

 or
    $ npred_chem

 You will need to input sequence file name (in fasta format), species and etc. Two models are built in, 1st order duration HMM and 4th order duration HMM.
-Results will typically be similar.
-The input of maximum linker length could 100 bp, 150 bp etc, which defines the possible maximum linker length.
-Longer length requries longer time, while the results will be similar provides a not-too-short linker length is specified.
-100 bp should be appropriate for most applications.
+One for MNase map trained and the other for chemical map trained models.

 5. Output